![]() |

 The Oxford High School Agriculture Department also holds a one-day Agriculture Fair, and has for many years.
-Now being organized by Dale Johnson, the Fair is held in the Fall, over at the Middle School.
+Now being organized by Crystal Aukema, the Fair is held in the Fall, over at the Middle School.
 Kids from many grades enjoy proudly exhibiting a specimen plant, a prized vegetable, a special animal, or an expressive art project.
 Sometimes they have demonstrations by the Dept. of Transportation's snowplow, pedal tractor pulls, an antique tractor display and many other fun events.

 The once "simple" farmer, today has many modern technological advances available to him/her.
 College courses offer plant biology; physical, chemical, biological and hydrologic properties of soil; drainage and irrigation systems; waste and environmental management; related computer programs; agroforestry; dairy; grazing; horses; farm management, and much more.
 Many scholarships are available as well.
-The Oxford Academy's High School Guidance Counselor, Virginia

 seeking a future in agriculture need to look no further than the State University